BV-BRC/BV-BRC-Docs/docroot/quick_references/services/blast.md

 There are three database types:

-* **Genome Sequences (NT)** - The genomic sequences from bacterial and viral genomes in BV-BRC, i.e. chromosomes, contigs, plasmids, segments, and partial genomic sequences
+* **Genome Sequences (NT)** - Genomic sequences from bacterial and viral genomes in BV-BRC, i.e. chromosomes, contigs, plasmids, segments, and partial genomic sequences
 * **Genes (NT)** - Gene sequences from bacterial and viral genomes in BV-BRC.
 * **Proteins (AA)** - Protein sequences from bacterial and viral genomes in BV-BRC.